netdata/netdata/packaging/installer/README.md

 The best way to install Netdata is with our [**automatic one-line installation script**](#automatic-one-line-installation-script), which works with all Linux distributions.

-If you want to install Netdata with Docker, on a Kubernetes cluster, or on a different operating system, see [Have a different operating system, or want to try another method?](#have-a-different-operating-system-or-want-to-try-another-method)
+If you want to install Netdata with Docker, on a Kubernetes cluster, or a different operating system, see [Have a different operating system, or want to try another method?](#have-a-different-operating-system-or-want-to-try-another-method)

 Some third parties, such as the packaging teams at various Linux distributions, distribute old, broken, or altered packages.
-We recommend you install Netdata using one of the above methods to guarantee you get the latest and checksum-verified packages.
+We recommend you install Netdata using one of the methods listed below to guarantee you get the latest checksum-verified packages.

 Starting with v1.12, Netdata collects anonymous usage information by default and sends it to Google Analytics.
 Read about the information collected, and learn how to-opt, on our [anonymous statistics](../../docs/anonymous-statistics.md) page.

-The usage statistics are _vital_ for us, as we use them to discover bugs and priortize new features.
+The usage statistics are _vital_ for us, as we use them to discover bugs and prioritize new features.
 We thank you for _actively_ contributing to Netdata's future.

 ## Automatic one-line installation script